Cork - Iberia's most sustainable useful tree

-Nature's Sustainable Product from Spain and Portugal Uncork a Bottle today and help the Cork industry!
+Spain and Portugal`s most enjoyable product - uncork a Bottle today and help the Cork industry!

 If you cycle around southern Portugal, it won't amaze you to learn that Portugal supplies the world with over 60% of its cork there are that many cork trees!
 The type of oak tree you see, the evergreen cork oak - Quercus suber (growing and excelling in sandy poor soil and hugging the coast of western Europe and northern Africa) is what they use to make everything from wine corks, flooring, hot plates and even clothes!
 Traditionally in the Alentejo region over the Tagus river next to the capital Lisbon, people kept food items prior to refrigeration, insulated from the hot sun with decorated cork containers for food.